Britain publishes names of "tax cheats" for the first time

-LONDON HM Revenue and Customs on Thursday published the names of what it described as "tax cheats" for the first time, part of efforts to address public anger over tax evasion at a time of economic austerity.
+LONDON Britain's tax authority on Thursday published the names of what it described as "tax cheats" for the first time, part of efforts to address public anger over tax evasion at a time of economic austerity.

-The tax authority stressed that the list of individuals and businesses it had published only related to "deliberate" non-payment, not avoidance, which is legal but whose practice by some multinationals has raised public ire.
+The revenue and customs agency stressed that the list of individuals and businesses it had published only related to "deliberate" non-payment, not avoidance, which is legal but whose practice by some multinationals has raised public ire.

 Prime Minister David Cameron on Monday ruled out changing the law to ban "aggressive tax avoidance".

-"The publication of these names sends a clear signal that cheating on tax is wrong and reassures people who pay their taxes - the vast majority - that there are consequences for those who refuse to (disclose) their full liability," Exchequer Secretary to the Treasury David Gauke said in a statement which described those named as "tax cheats".
+"The publication of these names sends a clear signal that cheating on tax is wrong and reassures people who pay their taxes - the vast majority - that there are consequences for those who refuse to (disclose) their full liability," junior finance minister David Gauke said in a statement which described those named as "tax cheats".

 Those named in the list included a hairdresser, a grocer and a knitwear manufacturer.